emadghasempour/footprint-prototype-testing/README.md

 ## how to use
 1- Create or import information into Footprint app

-Note: to import information from other apps  you can share them (Text for now) with Footprint app.
+**Note**: to import information from other apps  you can share them (Text for now) with Footprint app.

 <table>
   <tr>